ans-group/docs.ukfast.co.uk/source/network/load-balancers/common-changes.md

 ![Create SSL Form](files/expired_ssl_6_small.png)

 Once you have created the new SSL certificate, you can click the `deployments screen` link at the top of the screen.
 Press `Deploy Now` and wait for the page to refresh.
-The old SSL certificate has now been removed from your load balancer and the new one applied
+The old SSL certificate has now been removed from your load balancer and the new one applied.
+You may need to clear your cache to see the updated certificate.

 ![Create SSL Success](files/expired_ssl_7_small.png)